 130. Preliminary examinations are not only crucial to deciding whether to open a new investigation; they also serve to lay a firm foundation for cooperation when - and if - such an investigation is opened.
 Preliminary examinations can also have a preventive effect and may foster domestic efforts to investigate and prosecute, thereby potentially obviating the need for new investigations by the Office.
 Lastly, the analytical work conducted at the preliminary examination phase feeds into the analysis at the investigations phase, should the Prosecutor decide to open an investigation into a situation.
-In view of the increasingly high volume of information received for processing in some of the most recent preliminary examination management at the preliminary examination phase, which has required the dedication of specific resources.
+In view of the increasingly high volume of information received for processing in some of the most recent preliminary examinations, the Office has had to consider ways to improve and strengthen its information management at the preliminary examination phase, which has required the dedication of specific resources.
 Furthermore, in line with its strategic plan, the Office has most recently integrated the preliminary examination from the preliminary examination phase, should an investigation be justified in accordance with the statutory criteria, or judicially authorized, as the case may be.